shri360/Esp32/README.md

-Interface 2.4" TFT display with esp32
-please refer readme.txt
+To interface 2.4" TFT display with esp32, please refer readme.txt